whyvez/auth0-angular/examples/widget-with-api/README.md

 This is the seed project you need to use if you're going to create an AngularJS app that will use Auth0 and an API that you're going to be developing.
 That API can be in any language.

-To see the example working, just go to http://auth0.github.io/auth0-angular-api-sample/compile/

-If you want to connect to a third party API like Firebase or Amazon, please check [this other seed](https://github.com/auth0/auth0-angular-thirdpartyapi-sample).
+If you want to connect to a third party API like Firebase or Amazon, please check [this other seed](https://github.com/auth0/auth0-angular/tree/master/examples/widget-with-thirdparty-api).

 ## Running the example